-Also, you will have to purchase 2 copies of your journal from either Lulu, Blurb, or Issuu.
+You will have to purchase 2 copies of your journal from either Lulu, Blurb, or Issuu and make 100+ copies of your calling card.
+Other printing costs TBA.

 Materials will vary on a student-to-student basis.
 Basic supplies such as newsprint, scissors, cutting mats, and rulers will be available in the classroom.
 Additionally, you will need portable digital storage, an 18" metal ruler, black archival felt-tip pen, X-ACTO knife + replacement blades, PVA glue, assorted graphite pencils, good white eraser, a [utilized] sketchbook, and personal self-healing mat, for starters.
 More supplies TBA.